The Cost of Learning Under Multiple Change Points: Appendix

+This is already bounded by the desired bound.
+Hence, in the remainder of the argument, we may assume \(B_j\ge 1\).
+Then \(t_{\max}>\tau_j\), and the split \(k^\star=\tau_j\) is admissible at time \(t_{\max}\).
 The final step is to relate the above bias regret term to the ATC detection statistic, which allows us to control the bias through the detection threshold.
-Let $k^{\star} = \tau_j$ be the split point \footnote{In the derivation below we compute the regret at the edge point $t=\tau_j$ separately to ensure $k^\star < t$.} aligned with the true change point $\tau_j$, comparing samples drawn on opposite sides of the change and thus reflecting the intrinsic signal induced by the shift \footnote{If $\tau_{j-1}$ was detected, the split $k^\star = \tau_j$ maximizes the population contrast between the two segments.
+Let $k^{\star} = \tau_j$ be the split point \footnote{The contribution from the edge point \(b_t=0\), corresponding to \(t=\tau_j\), is accounted for by the first term in Eq.~\eqref{eq:bias-deterministic}.
+The CUSUM comparison below is used only when \(B_j\ge 1\), so that \(k^\star=\tau_j<t_{\max}\).} aligned with the true change point $\tau_j$, comparing samples drawn on opposite sides of the change and thus reflecting the intrinsic signal induced by the shift \footnote{If $\tau_{j-1}$ was detected, the split $k^\star = \tau_j$ maximizes the population contrast between the two segments.
 When earlier changes are missed and the effective pre-change mean becomes a mixture, other split points may yield larger contrasts; nevertheless, the split at $k^{\star} = \tau_j$ remains a natural and interpretable reference for assessing the detectability of the change and bounding its contribution to the regret.}.
 The statistic at the split $k^\star = \tau_j$ and time $t_{\text{max}}$ is

 therefore, Eq.~\eqref{eq:bias-deterministic} is further upper bounded by: